 Now he prepares dishes like Cassava Wellington.
 For that dish he peels and boils cassava — a tuber that’s popular throughout West Africa — then grills it, and then finishes it steak-style in a sauté pan with butter, rosemary and garlic.
-He brushes it with Dijon mustard and wraps it and diced, sautéed mushrooms in callaloo sautéed with salt and lemon, wraps it in puff pastry and bakes it.
+He brushes it with Dijon mustard and wraps it, along with diced, sautéed mushrooms and callaloo sautéed with salt and lemon, in puff pastry and bakes it.
 He makes a spinach-like dip out of cassava leaves and uses the tuber — peeled, blanched, soaked in vinegar and fried — as the dipper for it.

 He makes tacos for which he substitutes the tortillas with dried fufu — a gummy starch made in a variety of ways throughout West Africa, sometimes with cassava, and sometimes with sweet potatoes or plantains or other roots.

 Another favorite dish of his is catfish that he marinates in a blend of dehydrated okra masked with honey, oregano, thyme, Scotch bonnet peppers and other seasonings, and then stuffs it with cilantro, onions and jalapeños.
 He grills that and serves it with a sauce of sautéed ginger, thyme, oregano and other seasonings in coconut milk.